VergeGroup/swift-verge/Docs/docs/VergeStore/utilities.md

 Actually, we need to get to flag that means **different**, it no need to be **equal**.

-### Fragment does embed state with versioning
+### Edge does embed state with versioning

-`Fragment` manages the version of itself, the version will increment each modification. however, it can't get how exactly modified from the modification. and Fragment returns equality by comparing their version.
+`Edge` manages the version of itself, the version will increment each modification. however, it can't get how exactly modified from the modification. and Edge returns equality by comparing their version.
-That is the reason why Fragment may return boolean that false negative.
+That is the reason why Edge may return boolean that false positive.
-If Fragment returns equality false, it may be actually equals.
+If Edge returns equality false, it may be actually equals.

 ```swift
 struct YourState {